autonomousapps/dependency-analysis-gradle-plugin/README.md

 1. Add plugin extension for user configuration.
 Particularly, specify a list of variants to analyze, which should improve performance.
 1. Currently only works for android-library modules.
+1. Need to add normalization to all inputs (relative path)